paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * For each `ApprovalEntry` in the `CandidateEntry` (typically only 1), check whether the validator is assigned as a checker.
     * If so, set `n_tranches = tranches_to_approve(approval_entry)`.
     * If `check_approval(block_entry, approval_entry, n_tranches)` is true, set the corresponding bit in the `block_entry.approved_bitfield`.

-#### ` assignees_status(approval_entry) -> AssigneeStatus`
-  * Summarise our view of this approval entry's run by iterating over assignment and approval vote records
-    1. First, set `needed := session_info.needed_approvals`.
-Set the base tranche `l=0`.
-    2. Take assignments from tranches `l..` until we have at least `needed` assignments or hit our timeouts.
-Let `tranches` denote the highest tranche taken (plus one).
-    3. Count the number `assigned` of assignments taken in tranches `0..tranches`.
-If `assigned < needed` then return a special value `PENDING` which indicates we wait for more assignments.
-    4. Count the number `approvals` in tranches `0..tranches`.
-Also, count the number of `noshows` of no-shows in tranches `l..tranches`.
-If `noshows` is zero then return `DONE(approvals,assigned,needed,tranches)`.
-Of course, this indicates potential approval only if `approvals == assigned` and we hide the assignment timeout for `tranches`.
-In fact, this is an over simplification since we care about arrival times, so counting tranches does not suffice here.
-If `approvals < assigned` then more no-shows could occur on future invokations, returning us to `PEMNDING`.
-    5. For each no-show in `noshows`, we require both another checker and another tranche, which ever means more tranches.
-Take assignments from at least `no_shows` subsequent tranches and then if we have not yet covered all noshows then continue taking tranches until we do cover all no-shows.  e.g. if there are 2 no-shows, we might only need to take 1 additional tranche with >= 2 assignments.
-Or we might need to take 3 tranches, where one is empty and the other two have 1 assignment each.
-    6. At this point, set `l := tranches` and again set `tranches` to be the number of tranches taken so far.
-Also set `needed := assigned - noshows` so that all uncovered assignments must eventually be covered.
-Repeat from step 2.
-    7. We return `DONE(..)` if we run out of tranches.

 #### `check_approval(block_entry, approval_entry, n_tranches) -> bool`
   * Invoke `assignees_status` and then check if `approvals == assigned == needed` or if `needed >= num_validators` then we ask that `3 approvals > 2 num_validators`.